What are recent graduates doing now?

 Faculty members are involved in research projects with themes of database integration, search algorithms, computer security and computer ethics.
 Others are doing projects in robotics.
 Statisticians are working on studies in human performance with colleagues in physical education.
 Many of these projects involved student researchers.

-What jobs are possible with a Computer & Information Sciences major?
+What jobs are possible with Computer Sciences majors?

 - Web Developer